razorpay/lytics.js/README.md

 ## `data-lytics-*`

 - Attributes to track have to be specified as data attributes with the prefix `data-lytics-`.
 Example: `data-lytics-foo-bar="baz"`.
 When this property is sent to the tracker, it is converted into camelCase.
 The tracker will receive `{ fooBar: "baz" }` as the event properties.
 - The trigger is specified using the attribute `data-lytics`.
 For example, for click tracking, we would use `data-lytics="click"`.
-Due to this, `data-lytics-trigger` will not work.
+Due to this, `data-lytics-trigger` will not be respected and hence will not work.

 ## `lytics.init`